 "Many of these designs require high-performance servo drives to fine-tune the filling process at the levels of speed and precision that the manufacturer requires," says Gasti's director of operations and procurement Kurt Wolf.

 Gasti recognized this trend early on, offering its first servo-driven lines for filling and sealing preformed cups in the early 90s.
-With a 115-year history, the company has been part of Italy's IMA Group since 2016 and counts among the pioneers of electric direct drive technology in machine building.
+With a 100-year history, the company has been part of the Italian IMA Group since 2015 and counts among the pioneers of electric direct drive technology in machine building.
 Time has proven Gasti's visionaries right.
-Today, servo-driven solutions account for 60% to 70% of the company's sales, with particular interest in lines built for continuous operation.
+Today, servo-driven solutions account for 60 to 70% of the company's sales, with particular interest in lines built for continuous operation.

 Preferred drive supplier B&R